TractionOnDemand/TractionSyncProxy/README.md

         vii.
 Click on “Deploy to users”.

     e.
 Drag/Drop the ListViewExporter component onto the Opportunity page layout.

         i.
 Navigate back to the Opportunity Record page.

         ii.
 Click to Edit the page

         iii.
 Drag the “List View Exporter” component onto the page layout.

         iv.
 Click Save

         v.
 Click “Activate”

         vi.
-Select “Assign this page as the default record page” &gt;
+Select “Assign this page as the default record page” > Save
-            Save

         vii.
 Click Save